There are at most finitely many singular moduli that are S-units: -Adic approximation by singular moduli

+It remains to consider the case where~$v$ is a prime number~$p$.
+Recall that~$C_3$ and~$\eta$ are given by Lemma~\ref{l:reduction-to-j} and put ${r \= C_3^{- \frac{1}{\eta}}}$.
+In the case where~$\alpha$ is an omitted value of~$f$, the desired assertion is given by Proposition~\ref{p:cuspidal-are-approximated}$(ii)$.
+Suppose that~$\alpha$ is a value of~$f$, so~$\Phi(X, \alpha)$ is nonconstant by Proposition~\ref{p:omitted-and-cuspidal}$(i)$.
+In particular, $Z$ is nonempty.
+Proposition~\ref{p:singular-moduli}$(iii)$ with~$f$ replaced by~$j$ and our hypotheses imply that there are constants ${A > 0}$ and~$B$ such that for every~$z_0$ in~$Z$ and every singular modulus~$\sm$ of the $j$\nobreakdash-invariant different from~$z_0$ we have~\eqref{eq:68}.
+On the other hand, reducing~$r$ if necessary Lemma~\ref{l:reduction-to-j} implies that for every quadratic imaginary number~$\tau$ in~$\H$ such that~$f(\tau)$ is in~$\bfD_p(\alpha, r)$ the singular modulus~$j(\tau)$ satisfies either~\eqref{eq:69} or

+This last chain of inequalities is impossible since~$j(\tau)$ is an algebraic integer.
+We thus have~\eqref{eq:69}.
+Together with~\eqref{eq:68} and Proposition~\ref{p:singular-moduli}$(iii)$, this implies that~$\alpha$ is badly approximable in~$\Cp$ by the singular moduli of~$f$. \end{proof}

-\begin{lemma} Let~$f$ be a \emph{Hauptmodul} for a genus zero subgroup of~$\GL^+(2, \Q)$ that is defined over~$\Qalg$.
-Moreover, let~$\Phi(X, Y)$ be a modular polynomial of~$f$ in~$\Qalg[X, Y]$.
-Then, for every singular modulus~$\fsm_0$ of~$f$, every root of~$\Phi(X, \fsm_0)$ is a singular modulus of the $j$\nobreakdash-invariant. \end{lemma}
+\begin{lemma} Let~$h$ be a \emph{Hauptmodul} defined over~$\Qalg$ and let~$\Phi(X, Y)$ be a modular polynomial of~$h$ in~$\Qalg[X, Y]$.
+Then, for every singular modulus~$\hsm_0$ of~$h$, every root of~$\Phi(X, \hsm_0)$ is a singular modulus of the $j$\nobreakdash-invariant. \end{lemma}